Srindot/Srindot/README.md

+# Yo
-# Yo, hope you are having a great day!!
+### I hope you are having a great day!!

-well,
+Well,
-  I am just a robotics enthusiast.
+  - I am just a robotics enthusiast.
-  Have glance at my repos, you might find something interesting or sometimes weird.
+  - Have a glance at my repos, you might find something interesting or sometimes weird.

 contact me via
   - **Discord** : `@Sriney`